dotnet/docs/docs/core/extensions/custom-logging-provider.md

 - Creates a logger instance per category name.
 - Checks `_getCurrentConfig().LogLevelToColorMap.ContainsKey(logLevel)` in `IsEnabled`, so each `logLevel` has a unique logger.
 In this implementation, each log level requires an explicit configuration entry to log.

-Calling <xref:Microsoft.Extensions.Logging.ILogger.IsEnabled%2A?displayProperty=nameWithType> within <xref:Microsoft.Extensions.Logging.ILogger.Log%2A?displayProperty=nameWithType> implementations is a good practice since `Log` can be called by any consumer, and there are no guarantees that it was previously checked.
+It's a good practice to call <xref:Microsoft.Extensions.Logging.ILogger.IsEnabled%2A?displayProperty=nameWithType> within <xref:Microsoft.Extensions.Logging.ILogger.Log%2A?displayProperty=nameWithType> implementations since `Log` can be called by any consumer, and there are no guarantees that it was previously checked.
 The `IsEnabled` method should be very fast in most implementations.

 :::code language="csharp" source="snippets/configuration/console-custom-logging/ColorConsoleLogger.cs" range="15-16":::